lg/lg.io/_posts/2016-09-18-cloudy-gamer-playing-overwatch-on-azures-new-monster-gpu-instances.md

 1. As the Azure GPU machines are still in Preview, you'll need to request access to them here: http://gpu.azure.com.
 Unfortunately, this also means you need to wait until you're invited.
 I find that harassing the PM on the project on Twitter can sometimes help: [@Karan_Batta](https://twitter.com/karan_batta).
 Sorry Karan ;)

-1. Once you're in, on Azure's dashboard, create a Windows Server 2016 instance on an NV6 type machine (has NVIDIA's new M60 GPU).
-The K80 machines won't work for this since they don't virtualize the display adapter we need. **(TODO UPDATE TO BE MORE CLEAR)**
+1. Once you get the email that you're in go to the Azure portal and create a new NV6 type machine (has NVIDIA's new M60 GPU).
+The K80 machines won't work for this since they don't virtualize the display adapter we need.
+	1. On the left side select 'Virtual machines' and click 'Add'
+	2. Select 'Windows Server' then 'Windows Server 2016 Technical Preview 5'
+	3. When prompted for the deployment model, select 'Resource Manager' and click the 'Create' button
+	4. Enter credentials for the machine.
+Make sure though that the 'VM disk type' is 'HDD' and the Location is 'South Central US' (this is the only location they support right now)
+	5. When prompted to pick the size (type) of machine select 'View all' up top and click on the 'NV6' machine type
+	6. On the Settings screen, most defaults are fine, but do change the Network Security Group to 'None' and turn off Diagnostics
+	7. Confirm everything on the Summary screen and the instance will launch.

 1. Install [Microsoft Remote Desktop](https://itunes.apple.com/us/app/microsoft-remote-desktop/id715768417?mt=12) on your Mac if you haven't already.
-Connect to your Azure machine using the username/password you specified when creating the instance.
+Set up the machine with the username/password you specified when creating the instance and the IP address listed on Azure.
+Additionally:
+	- Select "Connect to admin session" on the machine's properties
+	- Unselect "Start session in full screen"
+	- Select a resolution of 1024x768
+	- Select "Don't play sound" (it's unnecessary)

+1. Once connected, you'll need to create a new user account that isn't the built in Administrator account
+	- Right click on the Start button and select 'Control Panel'
+	- Then select 'User Accounts' and then 'User Accounts' again, then 'Manage Accounts'
+	- Then click to add and create a new user
+	- Once created, click on it on the list
+	- Click on 'Change Account Type' and select 'Administrator'
+	- Save everything and disconnect from the session

+1. Set up this new user on Microsoft Remote Desktop on the client side and re-login with the new account

+1. You'll notice that if you pull up the Device Manager that the driver will be missing for the M60 video card.
+Get that from [here](https://azuregpu.blob.core.windows.net/nv-drivers/362.56_grid_win10_64bit_english.exe).
+It's a custom build for Azure right now, so using NVidia's site driver may not work.
+The version as of writing this is at 362.56.
+Do the regular Express install and reboot when completed.

+1. Now opening up the Device Manager you should have a nice new surprise!

 1. Like any new Windows machine you get access to, I usually have a checklist of things I do to make it usable:
 	- Run Windows Update on it
 		- Click the Start button and select 'Settings', then select 'Update & Security' and run Windows Update there
+		- It can take a while for this to complete, and even might appear to be stuck at a certain percentage, but all is ok, just keep waiting
+		- Once it completes, restart the machine.
+It'll probably take several minutes until the machine will be back up and running.

 	- Turn on always showing icons in the system tray
 		- Right click on the taskbar and select 'Properties', then select 'Notification area' > 'Customize...'